R.E CURRICULUM

 Learning about other religions

-Learning about the religion and cultures of those who do not share the Catholic faith is one of the ways in which Catholic schools embody the call to love one’s neighbor.
+Learning about the religion and cultures of those who do not share the Catholic faith is one of the ways in which Catholic schools embody the call to love one’s neighbour.
 As the Church says, “The love for all men and women is necessarily also a love for their culture.
 Catholic schools are, by their very vocation, intercultural.”

 It is required by the Bishops, who state that the Catholic nature of our schools entails “a willingness… to try to understand better the religion of one’s neighbours, and to experience something of their religious life and culture.”